Simeon Nikolov

-Simeon "Moni" Vladimirov Nikolov (Симеон Владимиров Николов; born 24 November 2006) is a Bulgarian volleyball player who plays as a setter.
-He currently plays professionally for VC Lokomotiv Novosibirsk and is a member of the Bulgaria men's national volleyball team.
+Simeon "Moni" Vladimirov Nikolov (Симеон Владимиров Николов; born 24 November 2006) is a Bulgarian volleyball player who plays as a setter for Lega Pallavolo Serie A club Cucine Lube Civitanova and the Bulgaria men's national volleyball team.
 Nikolov won the 2025 AVCA National Player of the Year award during his freshman season at Long Beach State University.

 Personal life

 He is the son of Vladimir Nikolov, one of the most decorated players in the history of the Bulgarian national volleyball team, and his wife, Maya Nikolova.
-He has two brothers: an older brother, Aleksandar, who is also a volleyball player and national team teammate, a younger brother, Filip and a younger sister, Daria.
+He has two brothers: an older brother, Aleksandar, who is also a volleyball player and national team teammate, a younger brother, Philip and a younger sister, Daria.

+As of 2026, Nikolov is in a relationship with Serbian volleyball player Aleksandra Uzelac.

 Club career

 During his freshman season at Long Beach State in 2025, Simeon Nikolov quickly established himself as a standout player.
 He recorded 1,030 assists, averaging 9.60 assists per set, alongside 153 kills and 77 blocks.
 Nikolov also set a new NCAA single-season record with 106 service aces, averaging nearly one ace per set.
-His exceptional performance earned him several prestigious awards, including the AVCA National Player of the Year and Big West Player of the Year.
+With these outstanding statistics he contributed to Long Beach State University, he earned several well-deserved awards, including the AVCA National Player of the Year and Big West Player of the Year.
+He led Long Beach State into the NCAA Division I Men's Volleyball championship: sweeping UCLA 3–0 in the finals, allowing them to be named as the 2025 NCAA Division I champions.
+In May 2025, After winning the NCAA championship, he made an announcement in leaving Long Beach State to play professionally overseas in Lokomotiv Novosibirsk of the Russian Super League.

 In May 2025, 18‑year‑old setter Simeon Nikolov completed his first professional transfer, departing Long Beach State to join Lokomotiv Novosibirsk of the Russian Super League, where Plamen Konstantinov is the head coach.
 His initial contract spans one year, with options to extend for up to two additional seasons.

-Nikolov stated that Lokomotiv was “the strongest team that wanted me” and expressed confidence in working under Plamen Konstantinov, aiming to develop further in one of the world’s most competitive leagues.
+Nikolov stated that Lokomotiv was “the strongest team that wanted me” and expressed confidence in working under Plamen Konstantinov, aiming to develop further in one of the world's most competitive leagues.
 The decision, he said, was supported by his family, national coach Gianlorenzo Blengini, and the Bulgarian federation, emphasizing his ambition to strengthen the national team by gaining experience at the top level.

-Lokomotiv’s president and coach highlighted Nikolov’s exceptional potential, citing his physical attributes—207 cm height, powerful serve—and expressed plans to integrate him as their primary setter.
+Lokomotiv's president and coach highlighted Nikolov's exceptional potential, citing his physical attributes—207 cm height, powerful serve—and expressed plans to integrate him as their primary setter.